Memorial Continental Hall

-The Memorial Continental Hall in Washington, D.C. is the national headquarters of the Daughters of the American Revolution (DAR).
+Memorial Continental Hall in Washington, D.C. is the national headquarters of the Daughters of the American Revolution (DAR).
 It is located at 1776 D Street NW, sharing a city block with the DAR's later-built Administration Building, and Constitution Hall.
 Completed in 1910, it is the oldest of the three buildings.
 It was the site of the 1922 Washington Naval Conference, a major diplomatic event in the aftermath of World War I. The building was declared a National Historic Landmark in 1972.
 The national headquarters of the Children of the American Revolution is located in the building.

 Description

 Memorial Continental Hall occupies the eastern third of the city block bounded by C and D, 17th and 18th Streets NW, on the west side of the Ellipse near the White House.
 It is a two-story masonry structure, built out of brick and concrete whose exterior is clad in Vermont marble with Georgian revival features.
 Its three street-facing elevations all have monumental two-story porticos with Doric columns.
 The principal entrance, facing east toward 17th Street and the Ellipse, is extended to function as a porte cochere, with a drive passing under it.
 The south portico is semi-circular, with thirteen columns.